-The beating drums blared on arrival in Kuching, the largest city in Sarawak, at how wonderful this city presented itself to the visiting world.
+The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

-It’s all on display with stunning Kuching Tourist attractions and after a few days exploring the city and beyond.
-You’ll look to extend your stay into an already busy schedule of Malaysia.
+It’s all on display with stunning Kuching Tourist attractions and exploring the City and beyond after a few days.
+You’ll look to extend your stay into an already busy schedule in Malaysia.

-Let’s dive into it, all the fun things to do in Kuching, because you’ll you want to get your Borneo Itinerary ready for this trip and begin with all the fun Kuching activities.
+Let’s dive into all the fun things to do in Kuching because you’ll want to get your Borneo Itinerary ready for this trip and begin with all the fun Kuching activities.